 You may want to preset the Design Colors according to your available threads before processing the image.
 Select from a wide range of commercial thread charts.
 You can assign up to 128 color slots.

 Use Auto-Digitize > Auto-Digitize Embroidery to automatically digitize prepared bitmap artwork, optionally with user's choices.

 For more control over object conversion, use the Auto-Digitize Embroidery method.
-This technique recognizes shapes in artwork - bitmap or vector - and selects suitable stitch types to use.
-However, it allows more control over conversion settings.
-To use the feature...
+This too can recognize shapes in artwork, bitmap or vector, and choose suitable stitch types to use.
+However, it provides more control over conversion settings.

 - Select the image and click Auto-Digitize Embroidery.
 If you have not yet processed the image, you will be prompted to do so.
 See also Process images.

 - Image colors are automatically classified as fills or details, or omitted altogether.
 You can modify them as necessary.

 - Select a color in the list and use the Locate button to preview.
 The software detects and omits the background color by default.